 - Cool for a few minutes in the pan, and then remove to a rack.

-- Glaze the cake when it is almost completely cool.
+- Whisk the glaze ingredients together and spread it over the cake when it is almost completely cool.
 Dust with crushed pistachio nuts.

-Notes: For the ground pistachios use a small food processor to grind the nuts into a flour-like texture.
-Then do another batch but leave them chunky.
-Save a bit to garnish the cake after glazing.
+- For the ground pistachios use a small food processor to grind unsalted nuts into a fine meal.
+You can use a knife to chop the nuts for the topping.